minoobeyzavi/Transpara/APIXU-Interface.md

 5. Add KPIs to Designer

 ## Questions
-What data and/or Timestamp do we want to return?
+What data and/or Timestamps do we want to return?

 ## API Notes
 Real-time weather</br>